 I'm Worried About My Baby's Latch!

-If your baby is not latched on well, and milk transfer is insufficient, it could result in a low milk supply as well as very sore, broken nipples.
+If your baby is not latched on well and milk transfer is insufficient, it could result in a low milk supply and very sore, broken nipples.
 It’s a vicious cycle because the more painful your nipples are, the less time you are likely to keep your baby at the breast.
 Less time at the breast equals less milk.
-It is imperative that your baby has the best latch possible.
+Your baby must have the best latch possible.
+See latching on help here.

 How Do I Know If My Baby Is Receiving Enough Milk?